FaizanMateen/the-wild-oasis/README.md

 # The Wild Oasis

 The main project from Jonas schmedtmann sensei Ultimate react course.
-Built with react query and supabase
+Built with react query and supabase.